 As Sunday afternoons turn to evenings and the hours until the next episode of Food Network Star tick away, how do you settle in to watch the latest premiere?
 No matter who you're with or where you're watching from, you surely have on hand a spread of eats and drinks to last you through the episode, right?
 Here at Star Talk, we want to see what you're munching on.
 Every Wednesday, check back for a themed menu to get you ready for the episode ahead, and on Sunday nights, snap photos of your spread and share them with @FoodNetwork via Twitter and Instagram using #FoodNetworkStar.

-Eleven episodes, 12 contestants, countless challenges and only one ultimate dream come true.
-Every Sunday, Bobby, Giada and Alton will take on the difficult task of eliminating one finalist in the quest to help guide fans to vote for Food Network's next sensation.
+Every Sunday, Bobby, Giada and Alton take on the difficult task of eliminating one finalist in the quest to help guide fans to vote for Food Network's next sensation.
 And this is no easy task.
 Check back here every week to read Star Talk's exclusive exit interview with the latest Star hopeful to leave Star Kitchen.

-If you missed the show and recorded it, don’t read any further — Star Talk is about to chat with the first finalist to go home.
+If you missed the show and recorded it, don’t read any further — Star Talk is about to chat with the latest finalist to go home.